julien-muke/aws-ai-threat-detection-pipeline/README.md

 --finding-types "Trojan:EC2/BlackholeTraffic"
 ```

-This command tells GuardDuty to create a sample finding that mimics anomalous behavior from an EC2 instance that is making outbound connections to known malware command-and-control (C2) domains or IPs, which will trigger our EventBridge rule.
+This command tells GuardDuty to create a sample finding that mimics anomalous behavior from an EC2 instance that is making outbound connections to known malware, which will trigger our EventBridge rule.

 ### Verification - Check the Results ✅